Have a look at this Azure Databricks Tutorial video curated by industry experts

 - Personal access token: An opaque string is used to authenticate to the REST API.

 - Access control list: Set of permissions attached to a principal that requires access to an object.
-ACL specifies the object and actions allowed in it.
+ACL (Access Control List) specifies the object and actions allowed in it.

 Databricks Data Science & Engineering